asynx-dev/www/docs/blog/20/0-mig-calibration-error-xilinx.md

 **1)** **Check MIG Parameters** → As stated before, in MIG, there are tons of parameters especially PL memory port configuration, which can confuse a person so much.
-Therefore, if you have a problem with "`init_calib_complete`" signal, you should check your MIG configuration.
+Therefore, if you have a problem with `init_calib_complete` signal, you should check your MIG configuration.
 I have listed the most important parameters and stages that you should be careful about below:
 <!--markdownlint-disable MD013-->